 Why is this rule so important?
 Eating while wearing the aligners can damage them, for one, but there’s more to the story than that.
 When you wear Invisalign, your teeth do not make contact with your saliva.
 This means they do not get the benefit of saliva’s acid-neutralizing and rinsing properties.
 If you drink coffee while wearing your aligners, the next few hours will be like wearing a whitening tray filled with coffee—you will get massive staining.
 If you drink soda while wearing the aligners, any small amount of soda that gets in will sit against the teeth and feed bacteria.
 This creates an acidic environment that causes cavities.
 Cheating on the no-drinking/no-eating rule (or not cleaning the teeth thoroughly before replacing your aligners) will land you with rapidly advancing decay and/or teeth stains.
 If this sounds like too drastic a change, then we would recommend you spend your money on braces instead.

-Benefits of All Orthodontics, Invisalign or Braces
+Benefits of All Orthodontics, Invisalign, or Braces

 If you are an adult or teen thinking about orthodontic treatment, congratulations!
 You are making a wonderful decision for the long-term health of your mouth.
 Realigning your teeth into more balanced positions is usually an aesthetic choice, but it has great value for the health of your teeth and gums.
 Teeth that overlap or sit at odd angles are simply harder to keep clean.
-They may look clean, but more inaccessible spaces means more places for bacteria to hide.
+They may look clean, but more inaccessible spaces mean more places for bacteria to hide.
 Mouths with poorly aligned teeth are more likely to develop cavities in those hard-to-clean areas, and gum disease can develop more quickly.

-Leaving your teeth in their natural state can also be risky because poor alignment leads to greater wear-and-tear and structural damage to the teeth.
+Leaving your teeth in their natural state can also be risky because poor alignment leads to greater wear and tear and structural damage to the teeth.
 If you have a bite problem, you may be more likely to develop TMJ disorder or bruxism.

-Straightening your teeth is a wonderful decision to make—for your appearance, self-confidence, and oral health.
+Straightening your teeth is a wonderful decision to make for your appearance, self-confidence, and oral health.
 Sacramento dentist Dr. David Markham can help you decide whether you should get Invisalign or braces.
 Visit our dental office for an orthodontic consultation and we’ll discuss how your oral health, alignment issues, and lifestyle might make one treatment preferable over another.